iCTF: the International Capture The Flag Competition

 The International Capture The Flag (“iCTF”) is a distributed, wide-area security exercise, which aims to test the security skills of the participants.
 The iCTF is one of the world’s largest and longest-running educational hacking competitions and has the goal of educating students about security-related topics in a live setting.

-The iCTF 2023 was sponsored by the ACTION NSF AI Institute, and was organized by Shellphish and the UCSB Women in Computer Science group.
+The 2024 iCTF is sponsored by the ACTION NSF AI Institute, and was organized by Shellphish and the UCSB Women in Computer Science group.

 History and Background